doma2203/doma2203.github.io/content/_index.md

 I am a PhD student in the Institute of&nbspTelecommunication at&nbspthe Faculty of&nbspComputer Science, Electronics and Telecommunications at&nbspAGH University of&nbspScience and Technology, Cracow, Poland.

 I am involved in the research in the Quality of&nbspExperience (QoE) working group under the supervision of&nbspprof.
-Lucjan Janowski.
+Mikołaj Leszczuk and dr Dawid Juszka.
 My research interest is&nbspecologically valid QoE and the impact of&nbspnetwork parameters on users' perceived quality.

-I also work as a storage administrator in ACC Cyfronet, where I am responsible mostly for the storage for the three supercomputers: Prometheus, Ares and&nbspAthena and for the S3-compliant services.
+Besides my academic duties, I am professionally involved in the IT industry.
+Currently, I am developing storage and High Performance Computing (HPC) infrastructure at Opera.
+I have also been involved in HPC storage design and management at ACC Cyfronet.